 Physician CME Requirements:

-- the credits fall into two groups; category 1 and 2. the state requires 100 credits over the two-year period: 40 credits must be category 1 and the remaining 60 can be either category 1 or category 2.
+- The credits fall into two groups; Category 1 and 2.
+The state requires 100 credits over the two-year period: 40 credits must be Category 1 and the remaining 60 may be either Category 1 or Category 2.

-- there are some equivalents such as receiving a pra or long-term board certificate. annual recertification (moc) with a specific number of credits may be used for category 1 credits as designated. licensees who show proof of being up to date on a program of maintenance of certification shall be considered to have completed their cme requirement for the preceding two years, aside from the opioid cme requirement for those physicians with a dea license.
+- There are some equivalents such as receiving a PRA or long-term board certificate.
+Annual recertification (MOC) with a specific number of credits may be used for Category 1 credits as designated.
+Licensees who show proof of being up to date on a program of maintenance of certification shall be considered to have completed their CME requirement for the preceding two years, aside from the opioid CME requirement for those physicians with a NH DEA license.

 - Accredited residency/fellowship programs qualify for 50 Category 1 credits per year.
 Please bear in mind that the CME reporting is a calendar-year cycle, so it frequently does not line up with the school year cycle of residency/fellowship programs, and supplementation may be needed.
 Residents/fellows who are required to register with the NH PDMP must also complete the 3-credit opioid related cme requirement.

 - The New Hampshire Code of Administrative Rules gives specific instructions as to what will be accepted for both Category 1 and Category 2 credit.

 Note: Physicians with a NH DEA license need to include 3 hours in the area of pain management and addiction disorder or a combination thereof, as part of their 100 credits, pursuant to RSA: 318-b:40.
 A list of suggested courses may be found at http://www.nhms.org/education-cme/online-opioid-prescribing-cme but any Category 1 accredited course on the appropriate subject matter will qualify.